SCHOOL COMMUNICATIONS AIDE 1846

 DISTINGUISHING FEATURES OF THE CLASS

-An employee in this class performs work of an elementary technical nature which involves the operation, servicing and maintenance of a wide variety of electronic media equipment and software, computerized systems and other office electronic equipment in a school district.
-The incumbent will be assigned duties which can be readily learned on the job.
+An employee in this class performs work of an elementary technical nature that involves the operation, servicing and maintenance of a wide variety of electronic media equipment and software, computerized systems and other office electronic equipment in a school district.
+The incumbent will be assigned duties that can be readily learned on the job.
 Direct supervision is received from a technical supervisor through periodic conferences and inspections of completed work.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Prepares back-up copies on non-copyright programs, DVDs, CDs, cassettes and tapes;

 Delivers, sets up and operates multi-media equipment and materials for presentations, lectures and classes;

 Assists in setting up computer systems and software and tests accordingly;

 Inspects and repairs motion picture films;

 Assists in performing minor preventive maintenance work and troubleshooting of equipment and software;